Rafaela-Wetzel/sticky-donuts/README.md

 # Sticky Donuts

 Sticky Donuts is a homepage for the first vegan donut café in Leipzig, Germany.
-The purpose is to present and advertise the café and its offerings (donuts + drinks) as well as provide necessary information on how to find the café to attract customers.
+The purpose is to present and advertise the café and its offerings as well as provide necessary information on how to find the café to attract customers.
 The target group is people who follow a plant-based diet and/or enjoy sweet culinary delights.

 Pictures??